 3 - Competent

-Has good working and background knowledge of area of practice
+Has good working and background knowledge of the area of practice

 Results can be achieved for open tasks, though may lack refinement

-Is able to achieve most tasks using own judgement
+Is able to achieve most tasks using own judgment

 Copes with complex situations through deliberate analysis and planning